Menu

 Every state with legal cannabis requires child-resistant packaging that meets ASTM D3475 or 16 CFR 1700.20 certification.
 That certification isn't a checkbox — it's a specific testing protocol that measures whether children under 5 can open the package within a defined time and success rate.

 Cheap tubes from unverified suppliers often claim "child-resistant" without actual ASTM certification.
 The pop-top mechanism might look the same, but the spring tension, wall thickness, and cap geometry might not meet the standard.
+And compliance requirements vary significantly across jurisdictions — what passes in one state may fail in another, creating real problems for multi-state operators.

 Real Scenario